c o u r s e - s t r u c t u r e (introductory)

 Learn how to handle the equipment.

-Basic knowledge on how the turntable works.
+Basic knowledge on how the dj equipment works.

 Basic music structure.